biowpn/bioweapon/_posts/2023-08-01-std-format.md

 ## Intro

-With the recent release of GCC 13 and Clang 17, `<format>` is finally avaiable to the most of us.
+With the recent release of GCC 13 and Clang 17, `<format>` is finally available to the most of us.
 I'm using GCC and got some hand-on experience with it.

 I've been a long time user of [fmtlib](https://github.com/fmtlib/fmt),